Every friday my boys get to go horseback riding!

 Riding is dynamic.
 The three-dimensional movement of the horse helps to:

-• improve spatial orientation and body awareness
+• improve posture and balance• improve spatial orientation and body awareness

 • increase circulation